On average across the year,

 Yes, Salt Lake City, Utah is further south than Finland.
 The midpoint of Salt Lake City, Utah is further south by approximately 1,462 miles (2,353km).

-Yes, Finland is more populated than Salt Lake City.
+Is Finland more populated than Salt Lake City, Utah?

 That makes Finland 29 times more populated than Salt Lake City.

-No, Finland is not less populated than Salt Lake City.
+Is Finland less populated than Salt Lake City, Utah?

 That makes Finland 29 times more populated than Salt Lake City.

-No, Salt Lake City is not more populated than Finland.
+Is Salt Lake City, Utah more populated than Finland?

 That makes Salt Lake City 29 times less populated than Finland.

-Yes, Salt Lake City is less populated than Finland.
+Is Salt Lake City, Utah less populated than Finland?

 That makes Salt Lake City 29 times less populated than Finland.